 Early Life

-Nikesh Arora was born on February 9, 1968, in Ghaziabad, Uttar Pradesh, India.
-His father's career as an Indian Air Force officer instilled in him the values of discipline and dedication, which became the bedrock of his professional journey.
-He completed his schooling at The Air Force School and later earned a Bachelor of Technology degree in Electrical Engineering from the Indian Institute of Technology, BHU, in Varanasi in 1989.
+Nikesh Arora was born in Ghaziabad, Uttar Pradesh, India, on February 9, 1968.
+His father was an officer in the Indian Air Force, which instilled in him values of discipline and adaptability.
+He completed his schooling at The Air Force School in Delhi.
+Arora earned a Bachelor of Engineering in Electrical Engineering from the Indian Institute of Technology (BHU) Varanasi in 1989.
+He furthered his education in the United States, obtaining a Master of Science in Finance from Boston College and an MBA from Northeastern University.

 Rise to Success